AFNI program: 3dsvm

 lname specified for -trainlabels.

--multiclass mctype mctype specifies the multiclass algorithm for classification
+-multiclass mctype mctype specifies the multiclass algorithm for

-current implementations use 1-vs-1 two-class SVM models
+classification.
+Current implementations use 1-vs-1

 mctype must be one of the following:

-DAG [Default]: Directed Acyclic Graph
+DAG : Directed Acyclic Graph [default]

 vote : Max Wins from votes of all 1-vs-1 models

-see http:\\cpu.bcm.edu\laconte\3dsvm for details and references.
+see https://lacontelab.org/3dsvm.htm for details and

-------------------- INFORMATION OPTIONS --------------------------------------------
+------------------- INFORMATION OPTIONS ---------------------------------------

 -help this help